logzio/documentation/docs/_include/tracing-shipping/otel-troubleshooting.md

 * Replace `<<COLLECTOR-HOST>>` with the address of your collector host, e.g. `localhost`, if the collector is hosted locally.

-If the above steps do not work, refer to our [tracing documentation](https://app.logz.io/#/dashboard/send-your-data/collection?tag=all&collection=tracing-sources) and re-instrument the application.
+If the above steps do not work, refer to Logz.io's [integrations hub](https://app.logz.io/#/dashboard/integrations/collectors?tags=Tracing) and re-instrument the application.

 ### Possible cause - Wrong exporter/protocol/endpoint